- Key Facts

 ADB is assisting the Philippines through grants and loans aimed at immediate relief and post-disaster reconstruction and rehabilitation of communities devastated by Typhoon Haiyan (known locally as Typhoon Yolanda).
 Read More

-Funding will ensure the Philippine government is able to provide support in five priority areas, including: shelter and reconstruction; power restoration; livelihoods and employment; resettlement and psychosocial care; and environmental protection.
+Funding will ensure the Philippine government is able to provide support in five priority areas: shelter and reconstruction; power restoration; livelihoods and employment; resettlement and psychosocial care; and environmental protection.

 On 8 November 2013, typhoon Yolanda (international name Haiyan) made landfall in the Philippines, the strongest tropical cyclone in recorded history.
 The super typhoon claimed thousands of lives and left dozens of towns and cities in the Visayas dev...